navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 🎯 Targeted Energy Efficiency: A bar chart displaying "Total Energy by Selected Parameter Bins" incorporates green and red dotted lines to represent energy consumption targets.
 Tooltips specify that green indicates ideal consumption, while red denotes excessive usage, allowing for clear performance assessment.

 🔍 High-Impact Identification: A "Top 5 Most Energy Intensive Batches" table pinpoints specific production runs with the highest energy consumption, facilitating focused investigations for root cause analysis and immediate efficiency improvements.
-(Here, insert a screenshot or video of this dashboard page.)
-(You can also include a short video demonstrating interaction with the "Select Energy Driver" slicers and how "Total Energy" changes.)
-(Consider a video showcasing the tooltips on the green and red target lines.)
+(Here, insert a screenshot of this dashboard page.
+You can also include a short video demonstrating interaction with the "Select Energy Driver" slicers and how "Total Energy" changes.
+Consider a video showcasing the tooltips on the green and red target lines.)

 Quantifiable Business Impact & Value Proposition
 This project demonstrates a proactive approach to business optimization through data analysis.
 By developing these dashboards, I aimed to provide Western India Plywood with tangible, data-driven insights for strategic decision-making and operational improvements.